 Mr. Kapp is a member of the State Bar of California, the Los Angeles County Bar Association, the Consumer Attorneys of California (formally California Trial Lawyers Association) and the Consumer Attorneys Association of Los Angeles (formerly Los Angeles Trial Lawyers Association).

-Mr. Kapp is married and lives in Los Angeles with his wife, Bella, a UCLA graduate and longtime private elementary school teacher.
-They have,r two children, Michael and Rachel.
-Michael -- a graduate of UC Berkeley, the University of Chicago (master's degree) and UC Davis (law degree). -- is an attorney, a consumer advocate, and a well-known political adviser who serves as Communications Director for Los Angeles County Supervisor Hilda Solis, who previously served as President Obama's first Secretary of Labor.
+Mr. Kapp is married and lives in Los Angeles with his wife, Bella, a UCLA graduate and longtime elementary school teacher.
+They have two children, Michael and Rachel.
+Michael -- a graduate of UC Berkeley, the University of Chicago (master's degree) and UC Davis (law degree). -- is an attorney, a consumer advocate, and a well-known political adviser.
 In 2016, Michael became the youngest ever elected (known) California member of the Democratic National Committee when he placed third in a field of 36 for the 20 slots allocated to California.
-Michael attended the 2016 Democratic National Convention and will be an automatic "super delegate" in 2020.
+Michael attended the 2016 Democratic National Convention, was 1 of 2 California members on the party's committee evaluating Hillary Clinton's 2016 loss, the only California member of the DNC's credentials committee, and will be an automatic "super delegate" in 2020.
 Michael's day job is communications director for Hilda Solis, a Los Angeles County supervisor and former U.S. Secretary of Labor under President Obama.
 Michael is married to Melanie, a fellow of the Society of Actuaries and graduate (bachelor's and master's) from Stanford University.

-His daughter Rachel is an honors graduate UC Berkeley, a former teacher and a professional educational therapist with her master's degree from California State University Northridge (CSUN).
-She practices in Beverly Hills, California.
-Rachel is engaged to Adam Feurerberg, a well-loved stand-up comedian and an internet business manager.
+His daughter Rachel is a honors graduate of UC Berkeley, a former teacher and a professional educational therapist (ET) with her master's degree from California State University Northridge (CSUN).
+She practices in Beverly Hills, California where she continues to be the highest ranked ET in Los Angeles.
+Rachel is married to Adam Feurerberg, a well-loved stand-up comedian and an associate television producer.

 Legal Malpractice (Defense)